ReloadlyXFlutterwaveTeamM/ReloadlyXFlutterwave_plantit/README.md

 This project is a result of the #ReloadlyXFlutterwave Hackathon.
 Working with a group of four, Product Manager, Product Designer, Backend Engineer and a Frontend Engineer.

-## What is Plant It!?
+## What is Plant iT!?

-**Plant It!** is a web application that allows users to plant trees in their neighbourhood at the touch of a button.
+**Plant iT!** is a web application that allows users to plant trees in their neighbourhood at the touch of a button.
 We aim to provide you with a safe and secure 🔐 way to plant trees in your neighbourhood.

 ## How it works